-The very first ever recorded Easter Eggs in a video game dates back to 1979 and can be found in Atari’s Adventure game.
-It was extremely simple - you had to find a gray pixel.
+The very first ever recorded video games Easter Eggs date back to 1979.
+They can be found in Atari’s Adventure game.
+It was extremely simple – you had to find a gray pixel.
 That pixel acted as a key to opening a secret door that revealed the message “Created by Warren Robinett,” the developer of Adventure.
 Back then, video-game developers weren’t listed in credits, so Robinett inserted his byline into the game.
 Even though it was so simple, it had a huge impact on the industry that continues hiding various surprises till this day!

 For the newbies to the topic of Easter Eggs, these are hidden video game features or surprises.
 Easter Eggs are usually unlocked by using certain techniques to complete in-game tasks, entering specific button combinations or acquiring access to secret locations.
 In other words these are gifts for the most persistent players who are willing to hunt for them in the game.

-Join us in our hunt for the Top 5 Easter Eggs from the last decade!
+Join us in our hunt for the Top 5 video games Easter Eggs from the last decade!

 Watch out for spoilers!

 Ahh, Borderlands 2 – one of the best FPS games released in 2012.
 It’s stuffed with a never-ending action, a total mayhem, a great storyline and numerous Easter Eggs.
 Including Minecraft one.
 This particular Easter Egg involves a hidden Minecraft area in the Caustic Caverns available only after completing Chapter 9 of Borderlands 2.
 There are Creepers and Badass Creepers as well as breakable blocks that drop Eridium and loot.
 Who wouldn’t be happy killing a Creeper with a rocket launcher or a machine gun instead of a diamond sword?
 We’re in for the massacre!